 What Factors Impact Your Credit Score?

 There are a variety of factors that impact your credit score.
-Since the FICO scoring model is more common amongst lenders, that is the model we will be using as reference for how each factor can affect your score.
-The 5 factors are:
+Since the FICO scoring model is more common amongst lenders, that is the model we will be using as a reference for how each factor can affect your score.
+The 5 factors are

 Many people aren’t familiar with what credit utilization is but it’s an easier concept than you may think!
 Credit utilization refers to the ratio that looks at your overall credit limit compared to your current credit usage.
 For example, if you have a total credit limit between 2 credit cards that totals $2,400 but are using $1,848 then your credit utilization ratio would be 77%.
 This factor impacts 30% of your score.